Professional Spanish Translation

 We asked one of our leading linguists to tell us something about the language she studied and has worked with for over 20 years as a professional Spanish translation specialist.
 Here is what she told us.

-What particular challenges do you face when you translate or interpret Spanish?
+What particular challenges do you face working with Spanish translation?

 I translate English to Spanish, Serbian to Spanish and Spanish to both languages.
 Each has its own special difficulties.